Transforming Lives One

 As a "mentor to the masses," Norma writes books, speaks to groups, and publishes a weekly blog all as a means to lead many to find identity in Christ alone and deepen intimacy with Him day after day.

 Norma Donovan loves to read, write and go on bike tour trips.
 She enjoys having coffee and heart-to-heart talks with friends.
 Norma attained degrees in Elementary and Special Education and a Master's degree in Counseling and Guidance from the University of Arizona.
-She has been married to John since 1976 and together they have two adult children and live in Omaha, Nebraska.
+She has been married to John since 1976 and together they have two adult children and live in Wichita, Kansas.